reytoms/Portfolio/Project_part1.md

 [National estimates of prevalence of depression or symptoms of depression post pandemic declaration and comparison with pre-covid numbers](https://www.oecd.org/coronavirus/policy-responses/tackling-the-mental-health-impact-of-the-covid-19-crisis-an-integrated-whole-of-society-response-0ccafa0b/?_ga=2.247652930.416353729.1620814785-2066025542.1539248784#figure-d1e205)

+This data from the OECD informs us that though the mental health conditions fluctuated in the past, the trend remained steady over the years.
+In 2020 however, with the pandemic, the trend altered significantly indicating the prevalence of depression and anxiety symptoms nationally.

+Though we didn't have many options during the pandemic to fight the ill-feeling, I believe we have the chance now.
 As a narrator, I want to convince people to take a vacation this Christmas because I consider it the best way to boost happiness, increase productivity, and improve both mental and physical well-being.
 I can do this by introducing exciting destinations and tempting them to take the much needed break that they deserve.

 I would like to use the below elements to narrate my story.